awsdocs/amazon-workspaces-administration-guide/doc_source/update-directory-details.md

 ## Configure Automatic IP Addresses<a name="automatic-assignment"></a>

-After you enable automatic assignment of Elastic public IP addresses, each WorkSpace that you launch is assigned an Elastic public IP address\.
-This allows WorkSpaces in public subnets to access the internet\.
-WorkSpaces that exist at the time that you enable automatic assignment do not receive an Elastic public IP address until you rebuild them\.
+After you enable automatic assignment of [ Elastic IP addresses](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-eips.html), each WorkSpace that you launch is assigned an Elastic IP address \(a static public IP address\) from the Amazon\-provided pool of Elastic IP addresses\.
+These Elastic IP addresses allow WorkSpaces in public subnets to access the internet\.
+WorkSpaces that already exist before you enable automatic assignment do not receive an Elastic IP address until you rebuild them\.

-Note that you do not need to enable automatic assignment of Elastic public IP addresses if your WorkSpaces are in private subnets and you configured a NAT gateway for the virtual private cloud \(VPC\), or if your WorkSpaces are in public subnets and you manually assigned Elastic IP addresses\.
+Note that you do not need to enable automatic assignment of Elastic IP addresses if your WorkSpaces are in private subnets and you configured a NAT gateway for the virtual private cloud \(VPC\), or if your WorkSpaces are in public subnets and you manually assigned Elastic IP addresses\.
 For more information, see [Configure a VPC for Amazon WorkSpaces](amazon-workspaces-vpc.md)\.

+**Warning**
+If you associate an Elastic IP address that you own to a WorkSpace, and then you later disassociate that Elastic IP address from the WorkSpace, the WorkSpace loses its public IP address, and it doesn't automatically get a new one from the Amazon\-provided pool\.
+To associate a new public IP address from the Amazon\-provided pool with the WorkSpace, you must [rebuild the WorkSpace](rebuild-workspace.md)\.
+If you don't want to rebuild the WorkSpace, you must associate another Elastic IP address that you own to the WorkSpace\.

-**To configure Elastic public IP addresses**
+**To configure Elastic IP addresses**

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.